LimingShi/Bayesian-Pitch-Tracking-Using-Harmonic-model/README.md

 Bayesian Model Comparison With the g-Prior.
 Nielsen, Jesper Kjær; Christensen, Mads Græsbøll; Cemgil, Ali Taylan; Jensen, Søren Holdt.
 In: IEEE Transactions on Signal Processing, 62 (1), 2014, pp. 225-238.

 where the source code is available in https://github.com/jkjaer/fastF0Nls

 This noise PSD tracker is based on the method proposed in

-Gerkmann, T. & Hendriks, R. C. Unbiased MMSE-Based Noise Power Estimation With Low Complexity and Low Tracking Delay IEEE Trans Audio, Speech, Language Processing, 2012, 20, 1383-1393
+Gerkmann, T. & Hendriks, R. C. Unbiased MMSE-Based Noise Power Estimation With Low Complexity and Low Tracking Delay, IEEE Trans Audio, Speech, Language Processing, 2012, 20, 1383-1393

 where the source code is available in http://www.ee.ic.ac.uk/hp/staff/dmb/voicebox/voicebox.html